Failed Back Surgery

 Intradiscal Bone Marrow Aspirate

 Intradiscal Bone Marrow Aspirate in the injection of your bone marrow aspirate into your intervertebral discs.
-Your bone marrow contains certain types of cells called stem cells.
+Your bone marrow contains certain types of regenerative cells.
 All of your body organs or structures are made of countless cells.

 The discseel® procedure: